xesco/castools/docs/CASFILE.md

 │  Hz   │2400│2400│2400│2400│2400│2400│2400│2400│ 2400 │ 2400 │
 └───────┴────┴────┴────┴────┴────┴────┴────┴────┴──────┴──────┘

-One 1200 Hz cycle for START, then twenty 2400 Hz cycles for the 1-bits.
+One 1200 Hz cycle for START, then twenty 2400 Hz cycles for the ten 1-bits.
 ```

 ### 3.4 Sync and Silence